 If the teen is struggling with things at school and needs help, it’s not simply a matter of raising grades, getting a tutor, or keeping the highest A in the class, though those might be reasonable steps along the way.
-The goal should be to support the teen to become healthy enough that they feel confident in taking on whatever stresses they face, including the ups, downs, and in-betweens of their school work.
+The goal of treatment for teen academic issues should be to support the teen to become healthy enough that they feel confident in taking on whatever stresses they face, including the ups, downs, and in-betweens of their school work.

 Sometimes it’s hard to believe how much the simple process of getting teens to communicate what they’re feeling will help provide relief and insight.
 Along with so many other aspects of life, teens are trying to learn how to manage their stress and what to do with it, and sometimes they haven’t yet learned that talking about what they’re feeling can help them sort their thoughts, which can begin to open doors toward relief.

 In fact, most teens report that they don’t consider stress to have a serious affect on the human body.
 Many don’t seem to realize that stress is actually harmful, and that not managing it can lead to much more than just an upset stomach.